Johniitr/johniitr.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am an early career researcher focused on cryosphere, particularly snow and permafrost processes.
+My research addresses the fundamental challenge of quantifying and predicting the response of the cryosphere (permafrost, snow) to climate change and its impact on water resources and natural hazards.
+I apply and develop physically-based models **[GEOtop](https://github.com/geotopmodel/geotop)**, **[GEOframe](https://github.com/geoframecomponents)** to bridge the gap between field observations and theoretical understanding, aiming to reduce uncertainty in water resource predictions for high-altitude regions.

         Please reach out to collaborate 😃
     design: